Caddickbrown/SApps/Journaller/Journaller - README.md

 - [ ] Save As Fix?
 - [ ] Fonts as Variable
 - [ ] Themes
+- [ ] Split out into 2 - Pro and Basic

 ### Planned Functionality
 - Themes